What Is Genetic Counseling?

 Some people have a greater risk than others for passing on genetic disorders to their children.
 They are:

-Talk about genetic counseling with your doctor and your family.
+Talk about genetic counseling with your provider and your family.
 Ask questions you may have about the test and what the results will mean for you.

 What Will Counseling and Tests Tell Me?

-Keep in mind that genetic tests that are done before you get pregnant (conceive) can usually only tell you the odds of having a child with a certain birth defect.
-For instance, you may learn that you have a 1 in 4 chance of having a child with a certain disease or defect.
+Keep in mind that genetic tests that are done before you get pregnant (conceive) can most often only tell you the odds of having a child with a certain birth defect.
+For instance, you may learn that you and your partner have a 1 in 4 chance of having a child with a certain disease or defect.